lagom/lagom/docs/manual/java/releases/Migration14.md

 ## Scala 2.12 support

 Lagom is now cross compiled to Scala 2.11 and 2.12.
-It's recommended to upgrade to Scala 2.12 whenever possible.
+It's recommended to upgrade to Scala 2.12 whenever possible, even if you are writing your Lagom services only in Java.
+The Scala 2.12 version of Lagom benefits from the improved optimizer and use of Java 8 features in the new version of the Scala compiler, resulting in a leaner, faster Lagom for everyone.

 ### Maven